Reasons for Swollen Feet During Pregnancy

 Cracked heels develop when the skin on the back of the foot becomes dry, thick, and less flexible, eventually splitting under pressure.
 These splits can be tender, unsightly, and sometimes deep enough to cause bleeding or infection.
 Restoring comfort begins with softening the skin so it can heal.
 Warm water soaks help loosen the outer layers, and applying a rich, emollient cream afterward locks in moisture.
 Regular use of products that gently break down thickened skin can also improve texture over time.
 Wearing supportive footwear with closed backs helps reduce pulling on the skin and prevents further cracking.
 Keeping socks on after moisturizing encourages better absorption and protects healing tissue.
 Because deeper fissures can lead to complications, especially for individuals with diabetes or circulation concerns, any persistent or painful cracking deserves attention.
 If your cracked heels are not improving or feel increasingly uncomfortable, it is suggested that you see a podiatrist for proper treatment and guidance.

 If the skin on your feet starts to crack, you may want to see a podiatrist to find treatment.
-If you have any concerns, contact Harold Koehler, DPM from University Foot & Ankle.
+If you have any concerns, contact Harold Koehler, DPM from University Foot & Ankle and Holly Foot & Ankle Specialist.
 Our practitioner can provide the care you need to keep you pain-free and on your feet.

 Cracked Heels